Izzathazmi2205/Twitter_clone_ruby/readme.md

 ## Acknowledgments

 First I would like to say thanks to <a href="https://www.talenox.com/">Talenox</a> for sponsoring this educational project based on the book Ruby on Rails Tutorial: Learn Web Development with Rails, Fourth edition by Michael Hartl that can be purchase at <a href="https://www.railstutorial.org/book">LearnEnough</a> .
-I would also like to give my thanks to educators in youtube which their video links will be included below:
+I would also like to give my thanks to educators in youtube , their video links will be included below:

 <h3>Ruby and Ruby on rails basic</h3>
 https://youtu.be/fmyvWz5TUWg